Ultimate Guide to US Sales Tax

 Buying Products for Resale

-As long as you have a valid resale certificate (AKA exemption certificate, which is often the same as a state sales tax permit) and you are truly buying products to sell for resale then your vendor may not require that you pay sales tax on those items.
-And even if the vendor refuses your resale certificate, you can often claim a credit on that state’s tax return.
+However, you must have a valid resale certificate (AKA exemption certificate, which can be the same as the state’s sales tax permit) that you provide to the seller at the time of purchase.
+Even if the vendor refuses your resale certificate, you can often claim a credit on that state’s tax return.

 We cover resale certificates in detail here.